krausest/js-framework-benchmark/README.md

 ## Prerequsites

-Have *node.js (>=6.0)* installed .
-If you want to do yourself a favour use nvm for that.
+Have *node.js (>=6.0)* installed.
+If you want to do yourself a favour use nvm for that and install yarn.
 The benchmark has been tested with node 6.0.
 You will also need *java* (>=6, e.g. openjdk-8-jre on ubuntu) for the google closure compiler, currently used in kivi.

 ## Building